-1. Operate STSs in cycling mode when average fork length of sub-yearling or sockeye is greater than 120 mm.

-2. Operate STSs in continuous operational mode when average fork length of sub-yearling chinook or sockeye is less than 120 mm or if fish condition deteriorates.
-Return to cycling mode after one week has passed and re-evaluate.

-3. Inspect each STS once per month by means of underwater video.
-Spot check VBSs at the same time.

-LMN-10

-4. Record STS amp readings daily.

-5. If an STS is damaged or fails during the juvenile fish passage season, follow procedures detailed under unscheduled maintenance of STSs.
-In no case should a turbine unit be operated with a missing or a known non-operating or damaged STS.

-6. Half of the STSs may be pulled after October 1 for maintenance as long as unscreened turbine units are not operated.

-7. Make formal determination at end of season as to adequacy of STS mesh and replacement if necessary.

-8. Inspect at least 2 VBSs in 2 different turbine units between the spring and summer migration periods.
+- 1. Operate STSs in cycle mode when average fork length of sub-yearling Chinook or sockeye is greater than 120 mm. - 2.
+Operate STSs in continuous run mode when average fork length of sub-yearling chinook or sockeye is less than 120 mm or if fish condition deteriorates.
+Return to cycle mode after one week has passed and re-evaluate. - 3.
+Inspect each installed STS once per month by means of underwater video camera.
+Spot check VBSs at the same time. - 4.
+Record STS amp readings daily. - 5.
+If an STS is damaged or fails during the juvenile fish passage season, follow procedures detailed under unscheduled maintenance of STSs.
+In no case should a turbine unit be operated with a missing or a known non-operating or damaged STS. - 6.
+Half of the STSs may be pulled after October 1 for maintenance as long as unscreened turbine units are not operated. - 7.
+Make formal determination at end of season as to adequacy of STS mesh and any replacement needs. - 8.
+Inspect at least 2 VBSs in 2 different turbine units between the spring and summer migration periods.
 Both turbine units should have been operated frequently during the spring.
-If a debris accumulation is noted, inspect other VBSs and clean debris as necessary.

-9. Turbine units are to be operated with raised operating gates to improve fish guidance efficiency when STSs are installed (April 1 through December 15), except as provided for in Section 4.3., Turbine Unit Maintenance.
+If a debris accumulation is noted, inspect other VBSs and clean debris as necessary. - 9.
+Turbine units are to be operated with raised operating gates to improve fish guidance efficiency when STSs are installed (April 1 through December 15), except as provided for in Section 4.3., Turbine Unit Maintenance. - 10.
+When extreme cold weather is forecasted (as defined as: anticipated temperatures below 20° Fahrenheit for 24 hours) to occur for an extended period of time between Thanksgiving and December 15, ESBSs and STSs may be removed.
+The project will first request special permission from CENWW-OD-T. CENWW-OD-T will inform NOAA Fisheries and other FPOM participants of the action.